AmirHoseinTangsiriNET/PyPersis/README.md

 this script Specifically, it iterates through the Python version keys in the Windows registry under the current user hive, retrieves the install path for each version, and then changes the "ExecutablePath" property to point to "calc.exe".
 This effectively sets it up so that when the user runs a Python command or binary, "calc.exe" or another specified binary would be executed instead.

 ### Caution:
-- EventLogSilencer is intended for educational.
+- PyPersis is intended for educational.
 Use responsibly and ensure compliance with applicable laws and regulations.
 - Use in a controlled environment to prevent unintended impact on critical systems.

 Disclaimer: